-The flow indicator scores the daily flow record for the reporting year at a given flow assessment site.
-There are ten measures that contribute to this score (Table 29).
+There are ten measures that contribute to the flow score (Table 29).
 Each measure assesses observed flow data against the reference distribution from pre-development modelled flow for each flow assessment site.
 The reference distributions are selected for one of the four rainfall types (drought, dry, average, or wet) to match the rainfall type of the reporting year.
 The ten flow measures were selected to represent key components of the natural flow regime that are required by a range of ecological assets, with links to water resources that are sensitive to changed water allocation and management conditions.
 The key flow components and associated ecological assets are cease-to-flow (CTF) (amphibians, riffles, and waterholes), low flows (some spawning fish, reptile and amphibian species, and riffles and waterholes), medium flows (riffles), and high flows (fisheries production in estuaries).
 Details of the flow requirements of the assets (including seasonal flow requirements), their links to the flow measures, and a description of the flow measures are presented in the Report Card Flow Indicator Project report (Stewart-Koster et al., 2018).